tilznit/craft.htb/README.md

 ### Privesc

-In the private repo ther is a folder named `vault` that has information regarding the use of the (not suprisingly named) [Vault](https://www.vaultproject.io/docs/) app.
+In the private repo there is a folder named `vault` that has information regarding the use of the (not suprisingly named) [Vault](https://www.vaultproject.io/docs/) app.
 Vault keeps your secrets safe; not so much when the mechanics hiding those secrets are availible to unintended users.

 The `secrets.sh` script enables root login using `ssh` via one time password (OTP).
 In reading the [documentation](https://www.vaultproject.io/docs/secrets/ssh/one-time-ssh-passwords.html), it looks like if this backdoor is enabled all you have to do is `ssh` into the box using `root` and the OTP.